jmurzy/react-router-native/README.md

 - Learn once, write anywhere: knowledge and proven idioms from react-router can be reused while extending them as necessary to allow navigation semantics unique to native platforms
 - First class deep linking support

 **Note**: This project contains components that are currently under [active](https://github.com/facebook/react-native/commits?author=ericvicenti) [development](https://github.com/facebook/react-native/commits?author=hedgerwang) and considered experimental—aka use in production at your own risk.
-Documentation is still a [work-in-progress](https://github.com/jmurzy/react-router-native/issues), and pull requests are accepted gratefully!

 ### Installation